The Jonathan Eberhart Planetary Sciences Journalism Award

 4. Entries can be submitted by the journalist or by a third party.
 In all cases, the name appearing on the application cover page should be the name of the author, not that of the person nominating.
 If you are submitting an entry for a third party, please enclose a cover letter explaining it.

-5. Electronic submissions are accepted if one "hard" copy of the original article is sent with the application.
-Acceptable formats are PDF, MS Word or Postscript.
+5. Electronic submissions are accepted if one “hard” copy of the original article is sent with the application.
+Acceptable formats are PDF or MS Word.

 6. Web-based articles are accepted and are subject to the same rules as electronic submissions.